Docs Menu

 To learn how to restore cluster from a Cloud Backup, see Restore from a Scheduled or On-Demand Snapshot.

-Backups are automatically enabled for Flex clusters, M2 and M5 Shared clusters and can't be disabled.
+Backups are automatically enabled for Flex clusters and M2 and M5 Shared clusters and can't be disabled.
 Atlas takes daily snapshots of your Flex clusters and Shared clusters, which you can restore to Flex clusters tiers or M10 and greater.

-To learn more about backing up your cluster, refer to Flex Cluster Backups and Shared Cluster Backups.
+To learn more about backing up your cluster, refer to Shared Clusters Backup (Deprecated) and Flex Cluster Backups.

 To learn more about restoring your cluster, refer to Restore from a Scheduled or On-Demand Snapshot.